Financial Aid

 Financial aid is awarded for two semesters with one-half the annual amount granted for each semester.
 The students’ awards are reviewed and renewed each year.

-Except in rare situations, no combination of University-funded scholarships and grants may exceed the lesser of full-time tuition or the students’ actual semester tuition, and students who do not reside on campus may receive reduced awards.
-Externally funded scholarship and grant programs, however, may sometimes be applied to a portion of room and board costs.
+Except in rare situations, no combination of University-funded scholarships and grants may exceed the lesser of full-time tuition or the students’ actual semester tuition.
+Students who do not reside on campus may receive reduced awards.

 In the event that students withdraw from Huntington either voluntarily or by request, University scholarships and grants are recomputed and the students are charged for the unpaid cost.